farrynk/rulebook/docs/2_league-info.md

         - **2.6.2.1.4**&emsp;You must not have been removed (or resigned to avoid removal) as admin in the past three seasons

+    - **2.6.2.2**&emsp;If there is suspected abuse, severe inactivity to the detriment of the league, or misuse of power or authority by an admin, then an investigation for possible removal shall be made.

+        - **2.6.2.2.1**&emsp;The members of the group who will take part in that investigation are:

+            - The Server Owner
+            - Admins not under investigation
+            - The head of the Moderation Committee
+            - The head of Arbiters
+            - The GM representative (who also serves as GM RC rep)
+            - The Committee Head Representative, for committees not already included

+        - **2.6.2.2.2**&emsp;An investigation will only be started when the Server Owner, any admin, or at least 3 Committee Heads or GMs request the investigation begins.

+        - **2.6.2.2.3**&emsp;After this point the uninvestigated Admins will work with the Server Owner and any involved parties to collect any relevant evidence to present to the pool.

+        - **2.6.2.2.4**&emsp;After the evidence is gathered the pool will discuss and all non-recused members of the pool shall vote on admin removal.
+Each of the six bodies listed above votes as one.
+(If the admin body is tied it will be a vote against removal).
+A 2/3 majority vote is needed for removal.

+            - **2.6.2.2.4.1**&emsp;Any members that are close friends to the admin in question will recuse themselves.
+Upon recusal of a member who was not an admin or the server owner, the recused will be replaced by the next most senior member in that group.

 - **2.6.3**&emsp;The league’s day-to-day activities are directed by Admins.

 - **2.6.4**&emsp;The structures of the league are operated by Staff.
 There are several different roles that fall under the heading of Staff.